 Broad Street

 In the early 1640s, the section of the street, south of what is now Beaver Street, was "the common ditch".
 The northern section was a marshland and sheep pasture.
 Lots on both sides of the street began to be granted in 1642 by the Dutch West India Company.

 Early notable establishments on Broad Street included the Lovelace Tavern, Fraunces Tavern and the Royal Exchange.
 In 1691, the first Broad Street market was established at the south end of the Street, housed in a building that stood until 1746.
 The City’s first firehouse was built in 1736, in front of present NYSE.
+Many buildings were destroyed by the Great Fire of 1776, during the Independence War.

 About 1833, Broad Street was lit by gas.
-In the Great Fire of 1845, 177 buildings on Broad Streets were destroyed.
+In the Great Fire of 1845, 177 buildings on Broad Street were destroyed.
 The first NYSE building was completed in 1865.
 The asphalt pavement was laid down as of 1890.
 In the 1890s the “Curb Market” gathered daily at Exchange Place.
 Unlisted, riskier and less profitable securities were traded on this outdoor market until 1921.

 The neoclassic façade of the New York Stock Exchange, completed in 1903, and its main entrance is located on 18 Broad Street.
 In 20th century, Broad Street became a canyon of skyscrapers.
 After 9/11, 2001, most of Broad Street and Wall Street was closed to motor vehicle traffic.
+More: Broad Street in 19th century

+Broad Street